First Mother's Day without mom: how to get through it

 Making something that lasts

-Some people find that the grief becomes more manageable when they channel it into something concrete.
+Some people find that grief becomes more manageable when they channel it into something concrete.
 Not as a distraction, but as a way of keeping the connection alive in a form they can return to.

-That might look like: writing down the stories you remember before the details fade.
+That might look like writing down the stories you remember before the details fade.
 Recording a voice memo of her phrases, her sayings, the way she pronounced certain words if you can still hear them in your head.
 Collecting her recipes into a book for the family.
 Putting her photos into an album with dates and context before you forget who's standing next to her in that one from 1987.

 These aren't tasks for Mother's Day specifically.
-They're projects you can start whenever you're ready, and doing them can give you something to hold onto during the holidays that sting.
+They're projects you can start whenever you're ready, and doing them can give you something to hold onto during the days that sting.
+If you want help with this kind of work, how to record your parents' stories walks through the process in detail.

 A last thought